Thamaluka/SlotGameTest/readme.txt

 TO RUN THE PROJECT:
-    - run npm install on SlotGameTest past
+    - run npm install on SlotGameTest paste
     - run npm start
     The project will open on browser;